lguibr/pongo/README.md

 ### 2.7 Winning/Losing

--   The game continues as long as players are connected.
-There isn't an explicit win condition defined by score in the current rules, but players aim to maximize their score.
+-   The game ends when all bricks in the grid are destroyed.
+-   The player with the highest score at the end wins.
+Ties are possible.
--   Players effectively "lose" if they disconnect.
+-   Players effectively "lose" if they disconnect before the game ends.
 -   If all players disconnect, the room becomes empty and is eventually cleaned up by the Room Manager.

 ## 3. Architecture

 PonGo uses an Actor Model architecture facilitated by the [Bollywood](https://github.com/lguibr/bollywood) library.
 This promotes concurrency and isolates state management.
+The simulation logic (physics) runs at a higher frequency, while network updates are sent at a fixed, lower frequency (e.g., 30Hz).

 ### 3.1 Actor Model (Bollywood)

 -   Actors are independent units of computation with private state.
 -   They communicate solely through asynchronous messages (`Send`) or synchronous request/reply (`Ask`).
 -   The `Engine` manages actor lifecycles (spawning, stopping) and message routing.
--   Actors use the `Context` provided in `Receive` to interact, including `ctx.Reply()` for `Ask` responses.
+-   Actors use the `Context` provided in `Receive` to interact.

 ### 3.2 Connection Handling (`ConnectionHandlerActor`)